goufers/goufer-api/user/documentation.md

 ### Filters
 You can use the following query parameters to filter gofers:

-- `sub_category`: Filter by sub-category name (partial match, case-insensitive).
+- `category`: Filter by category name (partial match, case-insensitive).
+- `state`: Filter by gofer's state (partial match, case-insensitive).
-- `location`: Filter by location's state or country (partial match, case-insensitive).
+- `country`: Filter by gofer's country (partial match, case-insensitive).
 - `expertise`: Filter by expertise (partial match, case-insensitive).
 - `charges_above`: Filter by charges greater than the specified value.
 - `charges_below`: Filter by charges less than the specified value.